 Others struggle to understand what they're hearing.
 This is especially true when someone uses nonliteral language such as jokes and sarcasm.

-The signs you see may also look different at various ages.
+The dyslexia signs for kid you see may also look different at various ages.
 Some of the warning signs for dyslexia, such as a speech delay, appear before a child reaches kindergarten.
 More often, though, dyslexia is identified in grade school.
 As schoolwork gets more demanding, trouble processing language becomes more apparent.

 - Has trouble recognizing the letters of the alphabet